google/fonts/ProjectChecklist/README.md

 #### DSIG table

 The `DSIG` table should be included.

-There is a fontbakery tool to add one, that uses fonttools:
+There is a [gftools](https://github.com/googlefonts/gftools) script to add one:

-    fontbakery-fix-dsig.py Family-Style.ttf --autofix;
-    mv Family-Style.ttf.fix Family-Style.ttf;
+    gftools fix-dsig --autofix Family-Style.ttf

 #### gasp table